Non-proliferation, arms control, and disarmament efforts

 First Committee

-The First Committee of the UN General Assembly is responsible for considering resolutions on disarmament and international security.
+The First Committee of the UN General Assembly is responsible for adopting resolutions to advance disarmament and international security.
 While States are not legally bound by First Committee resolutions, such resolutions are important tools for pressing international security issues and undertaking work to advance non-proliferation and disarmament priorities.

-- Canada has taken a leadership role in the First Committee, on resolutions on an FMCT and on gender and disarmament.
-Its 2012 FMCT resolution (PDF version) launched the Group of Governmental Experts (GGE), which laid the groundwork for future negotiations.
+- Canada has taken a leadership role in the First Committee, on resolutions on a treaty on fissile materials, and on gender and disarmament.
+Its 2012 FMCT resolution (PDF version) launched the Group of Governmental Experts (GGE).
 A resolution in 2016 (PDF version) created a Preparatory Group, to build upon the GGE’s work.
+Both laid the groundwork for future negotiations.

 Report a problem on this page